deltaphi/c6021light/c6021light/doc/RuntimeConfiguarionAndSerialConsole.md

 # Runtime Configuration

 Various settings of the c6021light can be adjusted at runtime using the serial interface.
-To connect to the serial interface of the c6021light, follow the instructions on the project Wiki for [Connectiong to the serial console](https://github.com/deltaphi/c6021light/wiki/ConnectToSerialConsole).
+To connect to the serial interface of the c6021light, follow the instructions on the project Wiki for [Connecting to the serial console](https://github.com/deltaphi/c6021light/wiki/ConnectToSerialConsole).
 Make sure that you can see the command prompt `c6021light > ` before continuing.

 ## Interacting with the Serial Console